DKenefake/dkenefake.github.io/_posts/2026-06-05-hercules-preprocessing.md

 ![](/assets/imgs/hercules_qp_nodes_bqp100.png)

 This is a much better way to see the effect of the new preprocessing path.
 On BQP100, the median number of visited nodes drops from about 2.19 million in Hercules 0.5.0 QP to 40 in Hercules 0.6.3 QP.
 That is a reduction of over 50,000x.
-This is not just a faster implementation of the same algorithm; we are able to preprocess out many of the variables at each node, and we can prune branches with certainty much earlier.
+The node counts suggest that most of this is not just implementation speed; the solver is solving a much smaller search problem (provably correctly).

 ## Wrapping Up